RAPNIC Project: Automatic Recognition of Impaired Speech in Catalan

 (2025-2026)

-Despite technological advancements, voice recognition systems still face significant challenges in identifying and interpreting speech patterns that deviate from standard norms, particularly in the case of so-called “unintelligible speech.”
+Despite technological advancements, voice recognition systems still face significant challenges in identifying and interpreting speech patterns that deviate from standard norms, particularly in the case of so-called “impaired speech.”
 As a result, people with speech disorders, such as dysarthria, often struggle to be understood and are unable to access technological tools that could facilitate their communication and autonomy.
 Furthermore, the few existing solutions are primarily available in English, creating an additional barrier for speakers of other languages, including Catalan.

 What is RAPNIC?

 RAPNIC is a pioneering initiative by the iSocial Foundation that seeks to eliminate a major technological barrier for people with speech disorders.
-Using Artificial Intelligence (AI), RAPNIC aims to develop a system capable of recognizing and understanding unintelligible speech, which current voice recognition systems fail to comprehend.
+Using Artificial Intelligence (AI), RAPNIC aims to develop a system capable of recognizing and understanding impaired speech, which current voice recognition systems fail to comprehend.

-To achieve this, the project plans to create a database of unintelligible Catalan speech, built from voice recordings of individuals with speech disorders, with a particular focus on dysarthria— a motor impairment affecting facial muscles and making the pronunciation of certain phonemes difficult.
+To achieve this, the project plans to create a database of impaired Catalan speech, built from voice recordings of individuals with speech disorders, with a particular focus on dysarthria— a motor impairment affecting facial muscles and making the pronunciation of certain phonemes difficult.
 This database will train AI algorithms using deep learning technology to recognize the sound patterns of these speech variations.

-The ultimate goal of RAPNIC is to extend this system, first to the 22,000 people with Down syndrome and cerebral palsy within the Catalan linguistic community and, in a later phase, to the entire population of 49,000 individuals with speech disorders in the Catalan-speaking region, including those with more severe conditions.
+The ultimate goal of RAPNIC is to extend this system, first to the 22,000 people with Down syndrome and cerebral palsy within the Catalan linguistic community and, in a later phase, to the entire population of 49,000 individuals with speech disorders in the Catalan-speaking region, including those with other conditions.
 RAPNIC will enable affected individuals to communicate more effectively with those around them, give voice commands to digital assistants, transcribe their speech into text, and interact with other digital services more independently.

 CSC Impulsa 2024 Award